braedyn-684/braedyn-684/README.md

 ## About me

-Hi, I'm Braedyn, and I love learning about the weather
+Hi, I'm Braedyn, and I love learning more about weather and climate through coding and statistics

 | Rank | Languages |
 |-----:|-----------|